sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In the above example, the `add()` and `subtract()` methods both return `this`, which allows them to be chained together in a single statement.

-### 222. What is Synchronous and Asynchronous ?
+### Question 222.
+What is Synchronous and Asynchronous ?

 In JavaScript, synchronous refers to code that is executed in a single thread and blocks other tasks until it completes.
 Asynchronous, on the other hand, allows multiple tasks to be executed concurrently, so that long-running or blocking tasks do not hold up the execution of other tasks.
 Asynchronous operations often rely on callbacks or promises to manage their completion or errors.

-### 223. What is AJAX ?
+### Question 223.
+What is AJAX ?

 AJAX (Asynchronous JavaScript and XML) is a technique in web development that allows for asynchronous communication between a web browser and a web server, without requiring the entire page to be reloaded.
 It enables dynamic content to be loaded onto a webpage without interrupting the user's experience.
 AJAX uses JavaScript to send and receive data in the background and can work with various data formats, not only XML.

-### 224. What is API?
+### Question 224.
+What is API?
 Explain topics SOAP API, Rest API, Request, Response, Request Body, Query Param, Path Variable, URL, URI, Data : JSON/XML/Text

 API stands for Application Programming Interface, and it's a set of protocols and tools for building software applications.